 Do ducks lay eggs in winter?

 Yes, ducks do lay eggs in the winter, however, they will lay less frequently and if temperatures are low enough they may stop laying all together to use their energy on keeping warm rather than laying eggs.

-Ducks will stay happy all winter as long as you meet their basic needs and add more protection from the cold as needed.
+Ducks will stay happy all winter, as long as you meet their basic needs and add extra protection from the cold as needed.